wwWallet/wallet-frontend/README.md

 	 - VAPIDKEY: Your Vapid key (public key for cloud messaging firebase) for push notifications.
 	 - REACT_APP_WS_URL: The URL of the websocket service.
 	 - REACT_APP_WALLET_BACKEND_URL: The URL of your backend service.
+	 - REACT_APP_LOGIN_WITH_PASSWORD: A Boolean value which show/hide the classic login/signup.
 	 - REACT_APP_FIREBASE_API_KEY: Your API key for Firebase.
 	 - REACT_APP_FIREBASE_AUTH_DOMAIN: Your Firebase authentication domain.
 	 - REACT_APP_FIREBASE_PROJECT_ID: Your Firebase project ID.